XRPLF/XRPL-Standards/README.md

 # Revisions

-If a standard requires revision a separator '.' may be added.
-E.g. XLS-1.1
+If a standard requires a substantive revision and using the same number would result in confusion, a separator '.' may be added, e.g. `XLS-1.1`.

 # Drafts

-A standard which has not yet been adopted may 'hold' a Standard Number but must be referred to with a __d__ suffix until it becomes a full standard.
-For example XLS-10d or XLS-1.2d
+A standard which has not yet been adopted may 'hold' a Standard Number but must be referred to with a __d__ suffix until it becomes a full standard, e.g. `XLS-10d` or `XLS-1.2d`.